grymmjack/qb64pe-wiki-to-markdown/markdown_files/$ELSEIF.md

 ---
 <blockquote>

-### $IF is precompiler metacommand , which determines which sections of code inside its blocks are included into the final code for compliing.
+### $IF is an precompiler metacommand , which determines which sections of code inside its blocks are included into the final code for compliing.

 </blockquote>